Chart Color Schemes

 Redwood Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, the estimated population of Redwood Park is around 5,923, reflecting an increase of 556 people since the 2021 Census.
-The resident population was estimated at 5,914 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024.
-This included an additional 6 validated new addresses since the Census date.
-The population density is approximately 2,597 persons per square kilometer, placing Redwood Park in the upper quartile relative to national locations assessed by AreaSearch.
-Between 2016 and 2021, the suburb's population grew by 10.4%, exceeding the SA3 area growth rate of 4.5% and the state average.
-Natural growth contributed approximately 67.0% of overall population gains during this period.
+As of November 2025, the estimated population for the Redwood Park statistical area (Lv2) is around 5,816.
+This reflects an increase of 449 people since the 2021 Census, which reported a population of 5,367.
+The change was inferred from AreaSearch's estimation of the resident population at 5,655 as of June 2024, based on the latest ERP data release by the ABS, along with six validated new addresses since the Census date.
+This results in a population density ratio of 2,550 persons per square kilometer, placing Redwood Park (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+The area's 8.4% growth since the 2021 census exceeded the SA3 area's 7.2%, marking it as a growth leader in the region.
+Natural growth contributed approximately 67.0% of overall population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia estimates released in 2024 with a base year of 2022 for each SA2 area.
-Post-2032 and for areas not covered by this data, the SA State Government's Regional/LGA projections based on 2021 data are used, adjusted employing a method of weighted aggregation from LGA to SA2 levels.
-Based on aggregated SA2-level projections, Redwood Park is expected to increase by 672 persons to 2041, reflecting an increase of approximately 4.7% over the 17-year period.
+For projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Based on aggregated SA2-level projections, the area is expected to increase by 649 persons to 2041, reflecting an increase of 6.3% in total over the 17 years.

 Frequently Asked Questions - Population